 - Copy the "Destination.id" file you created above to the source machine.

-If there is more than one license listed, or you would like to confirm that you are moving the correct license, you can find the key id by opening the Zemax License Manager application.
-This is located in the Windows Start menu under either the Zemax Opticstudio, Zemax License Manager, or Lensmechanix folder.
+"key id" by opening the Zemax License Manager application.
+This is located in the Windows Start menu under either the Zemax Opticstudio, Zemax License Manager or OpticsViewer folder.

 For License Manager versions dated Nov 2018 or earlier, navigate to the License Information tab.
 The Key ID is just below the Key serial number .